PeterLi-Lab/Main-Project/readme.md

 The script will:
 1. Load and preprocess Stack Overflow data
 2. Perform feature engineering and text embeddings
+3. Extract TF-IDF features from titles and tags
-3. Create visualizations for data exploration
+4. Create visualizations for data exploration
-4. Perform K-means clustering with optimal cluster selection
+5. Perform K-means clustering with optimal cluster selection
-5. Perform DBSCAN clustering with adaptive parameters
+6. Perform DBSCAN clustering with adaptive parameters
-6. Compare clustering algorithms and show quality metrics
+7. Compare clustering algorithms and show quality metrics
-7. Analyze cluster characteristics and provide insights
+8. Analyze cluster characteristics and provide insights

 ## Dependencies